When a couple decides to divorce there are two main issues to be considered:

 If you and your ex-spouse are unable to agree on a satisfactory outcome, the court can be asked to decide how the family home should be divided.
 A judge will consider the needs of any children involved, and the earning capacity of the parties, among other factors when deciding.
 Often an order is made that allows the primary parent to remain in the home with the children until the youngest finishes their tertiary education.
 At this point, the home is put on the market and the couple may split the profit.

 Unless a pre or postnuptial agreement states otherwise, any property or assets held abroad are deemed matrimonial property.
 We will help you and your spouse decide how these are divided and create a robust settlement agreement.
 Throughout the entire process, we will ensure the best interests of you and your children are protected.

 Financial arrangements under UAE Law

 Our lawyers have great experience in dealing with financial matters as a consequence of divorce within the UAE.
-In line with Sharia principles each party retains that which is in their own name.
-Any jointly owned assets between the parties, are divided equally.
+In line with Sharia principles, each party retains that which is in their own name.
+Any jointly owned assets between the parties are divided equally.

 Under the new Federal Personal Status Law, a Wife can now claim maintenance from the Husband.
-The way in which this is calculated is dependent on certain factors including but not limited to age of the wife, length of marriage, the financial situation of each party etc.
+The way in which this is calculated is dependent on certain factors including but not limited to the age of the wife, length of marriage, the financial situation of each party etc.